 Terminated employees may be eligible for unemployment compensation benefits under the Florida Reemployment Assistance Act (Chapter 443 Florida Statutes).
 Employees provided with a notice of reasonable assurance of returning to service are not eligible for unemployment benefits during regularly scheduled breaks in the school year or summer months.
-Employees with questions about reemployment benefits should contact the Risk Management Department.
+Eligible employees can file for unemployment benefits by visiting the State of Florida's website and Apply for Benefits - FloridaJobs.org Employees with questions about reemployment benefits should contact the Risk Management Department.